aurelia/aurelia/docs/engineering-notes/router-architecture-notes.md

 - generating the viewport instruction using the routing context, from the route definition; [details](#generating-viewport-instruction)
 - creating a configured node from the viewport instruction; the details can be found [here](#creating-configured-route-node).

-Compiling **from the sting instruction** is inherently bit more involved.
+Compiling **from the string instruction** is inherently bit more involved.
 When dealing with string instructions, there are couple special case that needs to be handled, namely the `../` prefix in the route that handles navigating to the ancestor/parent routing context.
 Whenever, `../` prefix is encountered, the parent node is selected and [this process](#compiling-viewport-instruction-and-appending-to-node) is restarted with the child viewport instruction coming from the given view port instruction.
 The default/non-special case is to create a node by using the [create node](#create-a-node-from-viewport-instruction) routine.